United States–Korea Free Trade Agreement: 2008–11

 Soon after being signed by the US President George W. Bush and his South Korean counterpart, Roh Moo-hyun, rumors spread of a possible renegotiation of the text, citing possible opposition by the U.S. Democrats.
 However, Kim Jong-Hoon, South Korea's chief negotiator for the 10-month talks that brought the FTA, denied such rumors assuring journalists that "The deal has been done and that's it.
 There will be no renegotiations."
-Kim's comment came after his American counterpart, Wendy Cutler, the assistant US trade representative for Japan, Korea and APEC Affairs and chief negotiator of the KORUS FTA negotiations, indicated that the Democrats might demand amendments in the labor area.
+Kim's comment came after his American counterpart, Wendy Cutler, assistant US trade representative for Japan, Korea and APEC Affairs and chief negotiator of the KORUS FTA negotiations, indicated that the Democrats might demand amendments in the labor area.

 On September 16, 2008, U.S. Commerce Secretary Carlos Gutierrez asked the U.S Congress to ratify the Korea-U.S. free trade treaty as soon as possible, arguing that "trade creates more jobs and boosts economic growth".
 He called on the U.S. Congress to swiftly approve pending trade deals with Colombia and Panama as well.

 The Grand National Party (GNP) was at the same time considering its position the National Assembly's ratification of the agreement.
 At a meeting of its top council held October 2, 2008, at party headquarters in Yeouido, GNP leadership expressed divergent opinions.
 GNP chairman Park Hee-tae and supreme council member Chung Mong-joon sided with the argument for circumspection.
 Park said it was first necessary to establish a plan for farmers and fishermen negatively affected by the agreement.
 He suggested looking at the government's countermeasures, then discussing passage of the FTA.
 But leaders within the National Assembly of South Korea argued for a quick resolution.
 Floor leader Hong Joon-pyo is reported to have said that the United States could propose renegotiations in the area of automobiles, which they felt was disadvantageous to the U.S. auto industry.
 He stated this could be done following the U.S. election, but that it was necessary to ratify the FTA before then.

 On October 1, 2008, a South Korean trade official said that ratification was unlikely within the year given the U.S. political climate.
 On October 2, 2008, South Korea completed all procedures for parliamentary ratification and the trade bill was submitted to the National Assembly.
 The Korean ambassador to the United States, Lee Tae-shik, held more than 300 meetings with U.S. Congressmen to persuade them to ratify the FTA, which was facing objection from Democrats, who held a majority in both the House of Representatives and the Senate.